Ensembl/ensembl-genes/src/python/ensembl/genes/tracking/README.md

   --taxon_id TAXON_ID   Taxonomy ID
   --haploid             Fetch only haploid assemblies --report_file REPORT_FILE
-  --classification      Provide breakdown of taxonomic classification --rank RANK
+  --classification      Provide breakdown of taxonomic classification [note: this will significantly slow down the script, only use if needed]
+  --rank RANK
   --ftp                 Include FTP links in the report --pre_release         Include list of pre-release databases in the report